EOkusimba/CryptoBuddy/README.md

 - **Type `help`**: To see a list of sample queries.
 - **Type `quit`**: To exit the program.
-- **Ask specific queries**: Such as "Which crypto should I buy for long-term growth?", "What is the most sustainable coin?", "Which crypto is trending up?", or "Which crypto do you give advise on" to get different responses.
+- **Ask specific queries**: Such as "Which crypto should I buy for long-term growth?", "What is the most sustainable coin?", "Which crypto is trending up?", or "Which crypto do you provide advice on" to get different responses.

 ## How It Works